 Some experiments are just perfect!
 These pull-apart cinnamon bites were one such experiment that I am so glad I tried.
 We had company one day and we did “make your own pizza” and ended up with enough pizza to feed everyone.
-And I still had some left over pizza dough.
-I was certain that after having pizza for dinner and left overs for lunch the next day, no one would want pizza for a 3rd meal.
-So, I decided to turn the left over dough into these easy pull-apart cinnamon bites.
+And I still had some leftover pizza dough.
+I was certain that after having pizza for dinner and leftovers for lunch the next day, no one would want pizza for a 3rd meal.
+So, I decided to turn the leftover dough into these easy pull-apart cinnamon bites.
 Boy, were they a super hit with the family!

 These easy and delicious pull-apart cinnamon bites are so delicious and ever so easy to make.
 Since you already have the pizza dough (my recipe for pizza dough can be found here), there’s really no waiting time.
 I have even made pizza dough just to make these instead of pizza.
-All you need is about 2 pizza crusts worth of dough, some cinnamon, butter and the patience to wait while they bake.
+All you need is about 2 pizza crusts worth of dough, some cinnamon, butter, and the patience to wait while they bake.
 The house smells amazing while they are baking and we always have a really hard time waiting for them to finish baking and to cool down enough so we can enjoy them.

-Prepping the bites
+Prepping the Cinnamon Buns

 Divide the pizza dough into 8, approximately 2 inch diameter balls and set them aside.
-In a small pan, melt the 1/2 cup butter just so it’s soft and can be spread on the balls using a brush.
+In a small pan, melt the 1/2 cup of butter just so it’s soft and can be spread on the balls using a brush.
 Or you can melt the butter in a small bowl in the microwave.
 Keep an eye on the microwave.
 You don’t want to turn your butter into clarified butter.
-If the butter is over heated, it will melt completely and the solids and liquids will separate.
+If the butter is overheated, it will melt completely and the solids and liquids will separate.

 Coat each ball with the melted butter by rolling them in the bowl containing the butter.
 Alternatively, you can use a brush and coat each ball evenly.
-Set the balls in a plate as you go.
+Set the balls on a plate as you go.

 This is an easy and fun recipe to get the kids involved.
 My kids love playing with the dough and try making other shapes instead of just round balls.
 My favourite part is licking my fingers after all the balls have been coated.
 The delicious buttery, sweet cinnamon that is left on my fingers is to die for!